lucasluitjes/recent_ruby/README.md

 # Recent Ruby

 This script takes a Ruby version number, compares it to all available Ruby versions, and throws an error unless the supplied version number contains the latest security patches.
+Put it in your build pipeline and you'll never deploy an app to an unpatched Ruby again.

 ## Why

 Heroku (and other platforms) use the Gemfile to determine which version of Ruby to use.
-This means, whenever a Ruby vulnerability is found, you need to personally update your Gemfile in order to be safe.
-This also means you need to pay close attention to the Ruby security notices.
+This means, whenever a Ruby vulnerability is found, you need to update your Gemfile in order to be safe.
+More importantly it means you need to pay close attention to the Ruby security notices.
 On smaller teams, this is often overlooked.

-For Ruby gems, you can use Brakeman or Hakiri or Github itself to stay up-to-date with security patches.
+For gems, you can use Brakeman or Hakiri or Github itself to stay up-to-date with security patches.
 For your Ruby version, you can now use Recent Ruby.

 ## Installation